HackYourFuture-CPH/program/courses/Backend/databases/week1/session-plan.md

 ### EXERCISE 3: Practice more advanced queries (15 minutes)

+> ![TIP]
+> Provide the trainees with the sample inserts in [tasks.sql](session-materials/tasks.sql) to have more data in their database.

 **Students practice writing these queries using the sample data:**

-1. Get all tasks assigned to 'John Doe'
+1. Get all tasks assigned to a specific user name.
 2. Find all users working on the task 'Deploy to production'
-3. Find how many tasks each user is responsible for
+3. Find how many tasks each user is responsible for.
+Hint: `COUNT(), GROUP BY`
-4. Find how many completed tasks each user has
+4. Find how many completed tasks each user has.
+Order them in descending order.

 ### DEMO: Show the solution